Principle of least astonishment: Origin

 An early reference to the "Law of Least Astonishment" appeared in the PL/I Bulletin in 1967 (PL/I is a programming language released by IBM in 1966).
-By the late 1960s, PL/I had become infamous for violating the law, for example because, due to PL/I's precision conversion rules, the expressions 25 + 1/3 and 1/3 + 25 would either produce a fatal error, or, if errors were suppressed, 5.33333333333 instead of the correct 25.33333333333.
+By the late 1960s, PL/I had become infamous for violating this law because, due to PL/I's precision conversion rules, the expressions 25 + 1/3 and 1/3 + 25 would either produce a fatal error, or, if errors were suppressed, 5.33333333333 instead of the correct 25.33333333333.

 The law first appeared in print in 1972:

 For those parts of the system which cannot be adjusted to the peculiarities of the user, the designers of a systems programming language should obey the "Law of Least Astonishment."
 In short, this law states that every construct in the system should behave exactly as its syntax suggests.
 Widely accepted conventions should be followed whenever possible, and exceptions to previously established rules of the language should be minimal.